beam-community/ex_machina/README.md

 # Example of use in Phoenix with a factory that uses ExMachina.Ecto
 defmodule MyApp.MyModuleTest do
   use MyApp.ConnCase
-  # You can also import this in your MyApp.ConnCase if using Phoenix
+  # If using Phoenix, import this inside the using block in MyApp.ConnCase
   import MyApp.Factory

   test "shows comments for an article" do